USACE/cwms-data-api/docs/source/design/composite-time-series.rst

     {
     "office": "<string>",
     "name": "<ts id name>",
-    "is-authoritative": true, // or is authoritative. to distinguish between other possible use-cases?
+    "is-authoritative": true|false,
+    "seasonal-information": "<office>/<location level>", // Optional, reference to location level that returns 0 for out-of-service
+                                                         // or 1 for in-service
     "members": [
         {
             "time-series-id": "TS ID for this range",
-            "start": "start date of this", // Inclusive "end": "end date of this range", // Exclusive "notes": "text",
+            "start": "start date of this", // Inclusive "end": "end date of this range", // Exclusive, can be null "notes": "text",
         }
     ]